Synthyra/SpeedrunningPLMs/README.md

 ## Overview

 This project aims to democratize protein language model (pLM) training by reducing costs from $10,000-1,000,000 to $10-100 through modern NLP techniques.
-We have successfully reproduced ESMC-300M and ESMC-650M performance with fewer parameters and dramatically reduced costs.
-The project features significant improvements to the vanilla transformer architecture and is planning virtual competitions to drive innovation.
+We have successfully reproduced the language modeling loss of ESMC-300M and ESMC-650M with fewer parameters and dramatically reduced costs.

 ## Table of Contents